segmentio/segment-docs/src/unify/profiles-sync/index.md

 After selecting your warehouse, you can connect it to Segment.

 During this step, you’ll copy credentials from the warehouse you just set up and enter them into the Segment app.
-The specific credentials you’ll enter depend on the warehouse you chose during Step 1.
+The specific credentials you’ll enter depend on the warehouse you chose during step 1.

 Segment may also display IP addresses you’ll need to allowlist in your warehouse.
 Make sure to copy the IP addresses and enter them into your warehouse account.